benrodion/DSAstronauts/README.md

 - Simple expense balancing using Splitwise-like logic
 - SQLite database integration via SQLAlchemy

+Please note that in its current implementation, the app splits the transactions equally among *all* participants, including the person who paid for an expense.
+I.e. if A pays something for B and C, A will be part of the debt split in the current implementation.

 ## ⚙️ Tech Stack
 - **Backend**: Python, Flask, SQLAlchemy
 - **Frontend**: HTML/CSS (Jinja templates), Bootstrap